Kthao29/gen-me-rator/readme_folder/README.md

   - [Questions](#questions)

   ## Description
-  ge
+  easy way to generate readme

   ## Installation
-  ge
+  github

   ## Usage
-  ge
+  download zip

   ## Tests
-  eg
+  node index.js

   ## License

-      This project is covered under the MIT license.
+      This project is covered under the APACHE license.
 To learn more about what this means, click the license button at the top.

   ## Credits
-  ge
+  youtube

   ## Contributing
-  ge
+  my github

   ## Questions
   Have any questions?
 Please reach out to:

-  Github Account: ge
+  Github Account: kthao29

-  Email Address: ge
+  Email Address: kengthao57@gmail.com